 Krikorian’s two national coach of the year awards in 2005 continued an impressive trend in which the Seminole boss has been honored at every stop of his career.
 He was named WUSA Coach of the Year in 2002 and received numerous honors and awards throughout his coaching career prior to moving to the professional ranks.
 He was named the NSCAA’s Northeast Division I Coach of the Year in 1997, the NSCAA Division II National Coach of the Year in 1992 and 1995, the NSCAA Division II Northeast Region Coach of the Year in 1992 and 1995 and was a two-time New England Collegiate Conference Coach of the Year in 1994 and 1995.
 In 1990 and 1993 he was named the Division II New England Coach of the Year as well.

-He added his fourth ACC Coach of the Year award in 2014 after leading the Seminoles to the ACC regular season and tournament titles.
+He added his fourth ACC Coach of the Year award in 2014 after leading the Seminoles to the ACC regular-season and tournament titles.
 The Seminole field general led the Garnet and Gold to its first national championship and a 24-1-1 record.
 FSU finished the season 9-1-1 against ranked opponents including a 6-1-1 mark versus teams in the top 10.
 For his efforts, Krikorian was also recognized as the NSCAA Southeast Coach of the Year for the fourth time in his career (2005, 2009, 2012 and 2014).
+Krikorian was named the 2018 TopDrawerSoccer National Coach of the Year.

 1990 Franklin Pierce 10-6-2